yinguobing/head-pose-estimation/README.md

 The build in face detector comes from OpenCV. https://github.com/opencv/opencv/tree/master/samples/dnn/face_detector

-To reproduce the facial landmark detection model, you can refer to this [series](https://yinguobing.com/deeplearning/) of posts(in Chinese only).

 ## Finally
 If you are interested in Deep Learning and happened to be seeking for a job opportunity, feel free to get in touch.